-The Rock Archive is a blog conveying the current state of knowledge on the co-evolution of the Earth’s environments and life using simple illustrations.
+The Rock Archive is a blog conveying the current state of knowledge on life and Earth’s changing environments using simple illustrations.
 We also focus on showcasing different tools geologists use to extract environmental information out of rocks.

 We touch upon key subjects such as: